 · Chimera: a monster from Greek mythology that is fire breathing, has a lion’s head, a goat’s body, and a snake’s tale.

 In ancient Greek mythology, they fear the chimera as a bad omen when sighted.
-The term “chimera” came to symbolise any mythical creature with two or more mixed body parts.
-Taken from various animals.
+The term “chimera” came to symbolise any mythical creature with two or more mixed body parts of various animals.

 Gargoyles often lent themselves to the chimera or variations of that form.

-· Sometimes carvings of gargoyles take on the image of mixed animals (chimeras).
-Sometimes carved as half human and half animal.
+· Some carvings of gargoyles take on the image of mixed animals (chimeras).
+Some carved as half human and half animal.

-Apart from diverting water away from a building, they also supported another purpose.
-Some say to ward off evil.
+Apart from diverting water away from a building, they also supported another purpose: to ward off evil.

-Church hierarchy of the time sort various ways to coheres their flock into repenting.
-The church, as a building, offered spiritual security to the people of the middle ages, for those willing to seek it.
-Outside the church lurked temptation of all the evil and sin.
+Church hierarchy of the time sort various ways to coerce their flock into repenting.
+The church building offered spiritual security for those seeking it.
+Outside the church lurked temptation and sin.
 Religion and the church represented a sanctuary to the masses, a haven.

 Gargoyles reminded them of the evil in the outside world.
-It sent out a message that it is better to be inside the sanctuary of the church.
-Rather than on the outside where temptation, sin and wickedness lie.
+Sending out the message, it is better to be inside the sanctuary of the church rather than on the outside, where temptation, sin and wickedness lie.
 A means to sway the pagans over to Christianity.

-A ploy adopted by the Christian church in medieval times.
-One that put fear into the hearts of the people in the hope of them attending church en-mass.
+A ploy adopted by the Christian church in medieval times to put fear into the hearts of the people in the hope of them attending church en-mass.